TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

   if (!navigationState?.key) return null; // Wait for router

   useEffect(() => {
-    // If not logged in or no local profile, go away if (!user) {
+    // If not logged in or user is not admin, go to normal profile if (!user) {
       router.replace("(auth)/sign-in");
       return;
     }
-    // If user is not admin, go to their profile if (localProfile?.role !== "admin") {
+    if (localProfile?.role !== "admin") {
       router.replace("(protected)/profile");
     }